1415 Reissue Application and Issue Fees [R-10.2019]

 V. REISSUE APPLICATION FEE TRANSMITTAL FORM

-The Office has prepared Form PTO/SB/56, Reissue Application Fee Transmittal Forms which are designed to assist in the correct calculation of reissue filing fees.
+The Office has prepared Reissue Application Fee Transmittal Forms which are designed to assist in the correct calculation of reissue filing fees.
 For reissue applications filed on or after September 16, 2012, use Form PTO/AIA/50; for reissue applications filed before September 16, 2012, use Form PTO/SB/56.
-These forms are available at www.uspto.gov/patent/patents-forms.
+Form PTO/AIA/50 is available at www.uspto.gov/patent/patents-forms.